NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio-net-framework.md

 1. To ensure the project was created properly, select **Build** > **Build Solution**.
 The DLL is found within the Debug folder (or Release if you build that configuration instead).

-1. (Optional) Within a real NuGet package, you'd implement many useful features with which others can build applications.
-You can also set the target frameworks however you like.
-For example, see [UWP](../guides/create-uwp-packages.md) and [Xamarin](../guides/create-packages-for-xamarin.md).
-For this quickstart, you don't need to write any additional code for the NuGet package because the template class library is sufficient to create a package.
-However, if you'd like some functional code for the package, include the following code:
+1. (Optional) For this quickstart, you don't need to write any additional code for the NuGet package because the template class library is sufficient to create a package.
+However, if you'd like some functional code for this sample package, include the following code:

    ```csharp
    namespace AppLogger